 - The music video for Foo Fighters' song "Big Me" gives us "Footos: the Fresh Fighter" as a parody of Menthos ads.

-- The Who Sell Out is a Fake Radio Show Album that includes fake commercials (for real products), most of them written by John Entwistle.
+- The Who Sell Out by The Who is a Fake Radio Show Album that includes fake commercials (for real products), most of them written by John Entwistle.
 (It also includes real jingles from Buccaneer Broadcaster Radio London.)

 - A Prairie Home Companion does these regularly, for a range of products including Bee-Bop-A-Ree-Bop Rhubarb Pie and Powdermilk Biscuits.
 This is part of the Genre Throwback to the old radio variety shows that had prominent sponsorships.
 To wit: the show's house band is even named after a fictitious brand of shoe.